DevJPVR/DevJPVR/README.md

 -Hi there 👋

-I'm a novice front-end developer, passionate about the best web and mobile development technologies.
+I'm a front-end developer, passionate about the best web and mobile development technologies.
 I am studying and practicing through courses focused on the latest development technologies, and solidifying my knowledge in javascript.
 - 👀 I’m interested in opportunity as a front-end developer
 - 🌱 I’m currently learning: HTML5, CSS3, JavaScript, React, NodeJs